gyulanemeth/bluefox.email/docs/projects/campaigns.md

 When you are done, you can schedule your campaign, or you can send it immediately:
 ![A screenshot of a campaign - schedule and send button highlighted.](./project-campaign-schedule.webp)

-You can also check the subscriber list by clicking on this link, it will redirect you to the subscriber list:
+You can also check the subscriber list and segment by clicking on this link, it will redirect you to the subscriber list:
 ![A screenshot of a campaign - link to redirect to subscriber list.](./redirect-to-subscriber-list.webp)

 ## Personalization